zonneplan/open-telemetry-js/README.md

 We, at Zonneplan, have different (mono) repositories that utilize the power of OpenTelemetry.
 We built out a small internal package to let us easily integrate OpenTelemetry in our NestJS applications, with as few lines of code as necessary.
 Furthermore, we wanted to provide some tools to easily use metrics and spans in our applications.
 We decided that our tools may be useful for other people and thus decided to open-source it.

+## Getting started

+See the README in the [open-telemetry-node](./packages/open-telemetry-node/README.md) package for a quick start guide.

 ## Packages

 This repository contains the following packages: